 For additional information, briefly describe how raw data inputs, intermediate results and outputs are regularly assessed and validated and how errors are identified, documented and dealt with.
-Response rate and Achieved sample rate are provided in Table 3C.

-An 74,2% response rate was achieved for segment "Companies ≤ 10 ", 80,6% for segment "Companies 11-49", 83% for segment "Companies 50-250" and 100% for segment "Companies ≥ 250 ".
-For additional information, briefly describe how raw data inputs, intermediate results and outputs are regularly assessed and validated and how errors are identified, documented and dealt with.
 Each questionnaire coming from a fish processing plant is registered in the address database and subjected to formal, substantive and accounting control.
 Detected errors are corrected by direct telephone contact or e-mail with the person filling in the questionnaire.
 Then the form is entered into the database in the "Primary Forms" tab.
 When approving the form for transfer to the "Approved Forms" tab, the system performs automatic data validation.
 Detected errors must be corrected before approval.

 10.3.
-Accessibility and Clarity Indicate with Yes or No:
+Accessibility and Clarity

+Indicate with Yes or No:

 Are methodological documents publicly available?
+YES

-YES Are data stored in databases?
-YES Where can methodological and other documentation be found?
+Are data stored in databases?
+YES

+Where can methodological and other documentation be found?